Chicken Milanese

 • Let the chicken rest.
 My #1 tip when cooking any meat, let the chicken rest on the wire rack for 5 minutes before serving.
 This lets the juices redistribute, which in turn, will yield a more juicy chicken.

-• Change up the spices.
-To the breadcrumb mixture.
+• Change up the spices to the breadcrumb mixture.
 Italian seasoning, garlic powder, and onion powder are all fabulous alternatives.

 • Add extra parmesan cheese on top.
 I like to amp up the cheesy flavor by sprinkling a little extra parmesan while the chicken is frying.
 It not only amplifies the flavor but it also makes the coating extra crispy.